Rhodiola Rosea golden root plant material and standardized extract capsules beside an altitude map on a dark surface

 Understanding Adaptogens: Why Rhodiola Works Differently Than Stimulants

-Modern research on adaptogens has confirmed that true adaptogens — including Rhodiola Rosea — exert their effects primarily through modulation of the HPA axis and sympathoadrenal system.
-Rather than forcing a pharmacological state as stimulants do, adaptogens recalibrate the sensitivity and reactivity of these stress response systems — producing a more appropriate, efficient, and sustainable physiological response to stressors of all kinds.
+Modern research on adaptogens has confirmed and elaborated these original criteria, establishing that true adaptogens — including Rhodiola Rosea, Ashwagandha, and Eleuthero — exert their effects primarily through modulation of the HPA axis and sympathoadrenal system, the two primary biological stress response systems.
+Rather than forcing a pharmacological state (as stimulants do), adaptogens recalibrate the sensitivity and reactivity of these stress response systems — producing a more appropriate, efficient, and sustainable physiological response to stressors of all kinds.

 How Rhodiola Rosea Works: The Mechanisms